peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

 ### Trim
-    public static EDecimal Trim​(EDecimal ed1, EContext ec) Returns an arbitrary-precision number with the same value as this one but with certain trailing zeros removed from its mantissa.
-If the number's exponent is 0, it is returned unchanged (but may be rounded depending on the arithmetic context); if that exponent is greater 0, its trailing zeros are removed from the mantissa (then rounded if necessary); if that exponent is less than 0, its trailing zeros are removed from the mantissa until the exponent reaches 0 (then the number is rounded if necessary).
+    public static EDecimal Trim​(EDecimal ed1, EContext ec) Returns an arbitrary-precision number with the same value as this one but with certain trailing zeros removed from its significand.
+If the number's exponent is 0, it is returned unchanged (but may be rounded depending on the arithmetic context); if that exponent is greater 0, its trailing zeros are removed from the significand (then rounded if necessary); if that exponent is less than 0, its trailing zeros are removed from the significand until the exponent reaches 0 (then the number is rounded if necessary).

 **Parameters:**